 - Preheat a pan or griddle to medium heat.

-- Whisk together the flours, baking powder, honey, sugar, and salt.
+- Whisk together the flour, baking powder, sugar, and salt.

-- Grease griddle with nonstick cooking spray or butter and pour about 2 Tbsp. of batter onto the griddle.
-I use a mini ice-cream scooper and it works perfectly.
+- Grease griddle with nonstick cooking spray or butter and pour about 1/4 cup of batter onto the griddle.
 Allow the pancakes to cook for about 2 minutes or until you notice bubbles forming in the batter.
 Flip the pancakes carefully with a spatula and allow them cook for about 1-2 minutes more.
-Transfer to a larger platter, cover with foil- or put in the oven to warm keep the cakes warm.
+Repeat until you are out of batter and be sure to liberally grease the grilled after every batch.
+Transfer the pancakes a cooling rack or platter and cover with foil.

 - Top pancakes with your favorite toppings!
 I love to stick my favorites that are basic, butter, syrup and fresh berries!
 Of course you can use whatever your favorites are such as honey, chocolate chips, peanut butter, sprinkles, or just simply eat ‘em plain!